 - 1 tbsp agave nectar

-- 2 tbsp oil (I used hemp, but extra virgin olive oil would be yummy)
+- 2 tbsp hemp oil or extra virgin olive oil

 - salt and pepper to taste

 - Roast the peppers: set your oven to the broil function.
 Place the whole peppers, stems and all, on a parchment lined baking sheet under the broiler.
 Once the skins start turning black, rotate them so that the non-blackened sides are facing up.
 Once all of the peppers are charred (about 15 minutes), remove from the oven.

 - Place peppers in a bowl and cover the top with plastic wrap, forming a tight seal.
 Allow peppers to steam in the bowl for about 10 minutes.
 This makes the skin easier to peel off.

 - Place toasted walnuts, hemp seeds, cracker crumbs, garlic, cumin, coriander, lemon juice, sriracha, agave nectar and oil in the bowl of a food processor.
 Pulse a couple times just to break up the nuts and garlic clove.

 - Peel the peppers: when they're cool enough to handle, start peeling the skins off of the peppers.
 They should come off pretty easily, but if you're having trouble use the back of a knife to scrape the skin off.
 Remove the stems and as many seeds as you can.